Master of the Berswordt Altar

-The Master of the Berswordt Altar (sometimes called the Master of the Crucifixion in the Marienkirche at Dortmund) was a German painter, active in the area around Dortmund during the 14th and 15th centuries.
+The Master of the Berswordt Altar (sometimes called the Master of the Crucifixion in the Marienkirche at Dortmund) was a German painter active in the area around Dortmund during the 14th and 15th centuries.
 A number of works around Westphalia, including one in Bielefeld, are attributed to him.
-His altar is in the Marienkirche, Dortmund.
+His altar, which he is named after, is in the Marienkirche, Dortmund.